-Passport will only process completed PA request forms; the following information MUST be included for the request form to be considered complete:
+Only completed PA request forms will be processed; the following information MUST be included for the request form to be considered complete:

-- Member first name, last name, date of birth and identification number. - Prescriber first name, last name, NPI, phone number and fax number. - Drug name, strength, quantity and directions of use. - · Diagnosis.
+- Member first name, last name, date of birth and identification number. - Prescriber first name, last name, NPI, phone number and fax number. - Drug name, strength, quantity, and directions of use. - Diagnosis.